2009–10 Oakland Golden Grizzlies men's basketball team: Preseason

 Oakland was picked to win The Summit League championship, receiving 34 of the 35 first place votes.
 The Golden Grizzlies returned three starters from the 2008–09 team, plus senior Derick Nelson, who sat out the majority of the previous season due to a foot injury.

 Also returning for Oakland was senior point guard Johnathon Jones, who led all Division I players in assists and junior center Keith Benson, who was being projected as a first round National Basketball Association draft pick.
 Benson, Jones and Nelson were each selected to The Summit League's pre-season all-league teams with Jones being selected as the pre-season Player of the Year.

 Oakland's schedule included road games against the pre-season consensus number one and two teams, Kansas and Michigan State.

 Season

-Oakland finished the non-conference portion of their schedule with a 6–7 record.
-OU lost all their games against BCS conference teams (0–5) and went 6–2 against the rest of the schedule, losing to Eastern Michigan and Memphis.
+Oakland finished the non-conference portion of its schedule with a 6–7 record.
+OU lost all if its games against BCS conference teams (0–5) and went 6–2 against the rest of the schedule, with losses coming against Eastern Michigan and Memphis.

-The Golden Grizzlies opened The Summit League schedule winning their first nine games, marking their best start in league history.
-During the steak Oakland defeated 67–64, their first win at the Mabee Center in 10 years.
-The loss for ORU was just the sixth Summit League home loss for ORU in its last 59.
+The Golden Grizzlies opened The Summit League schedule by winning their first nine games, marking the best start in league history.
+During the steak, Oakland defeated 67–64, earning its first win at the Mabee Center in 10 years.
+The loss was just ORU’s sixth Summit League home defeat in its last 59 games.